Obed101/athric/README.md

-# athric
+# ATHRIC
-Ongoing web application project for an Agriculture organisation
+This is an ongoing web application project for an Agriculture organisation

+Files are yet to be checked to source control
+Keep following till then